-Indicate the amount of grant in GBP which will be spent during each financial year (April-March).
+Indicate the amount of grant in GBP which will be spent during the 2024-2025 financial year (April-March).

-The total grant must be up to £100,000.
+The total grant must be between £100,000 and £500,000.

-Please note that for each financial year you must have completed the work allocated for the year and submitted the documents for this work for approval via a formal payment request by the deadline specified in your payment schedule.
+Please note that you must have completed the work allocated for the year and submitted the documents for this work for approval via a formal payment request by each deadline specified in your payment schedule.
 Any grant funding not duly requested and approved by this time cannot be rolled over to the next financial year and therefore will no longer be available.
 You must attach a monthly cash flow (template provided) profiling all expenditure and income for the duration of the entire project.